 Though FastJet and JamboJet applied at about the same time for aviation licenses to fly in Kenya, FastJet started in Tanzania in November 2012, and a year and a half later, JamboJet, a Kenya Airways subsidiary has launched flights in Kenya.

-As low cost carriers, there are some differences which passengers here, especially current Kenya Airways customers, may not be able to understand.
+As low-cost carriers, there are some differences which passengers here, especially current Kenya Airways customers, may not be able to understand.

 - Cost of tickets: Going by the FastJet model, which JamboJet also has, there is the unique pricing of tickets.
 While they advertise low prices of tickets e.g.Kshs 2,850 ($35) to Mombasa, Eldoret and Kisumu, not all seats on the flight cost that.
-The price applies to just a few and as soon as they are bought (preferably several days or weeks in advance of a flight), then the next batch of seats become available, at a higher rate.
-This goes on until fares bought on the day of the flight might be comparable or even more than the cost of a full fare airline.
+The price applies to just a few and as soon as they are bought (preferably several days or weeks in advance of a flight), then the next batch of seats becomes available, at a higher rate.
+This goes on until fares bought on the day of the flight might be comparable or even more than the cost of a full-fare airline.

 - Extras: Next is that the airline makes money on many extra items – things that you take for granted on Kenya Airways, are items you pay for on JamboJet; these include luggage (only 10kg hand luggage is free), meals (Kshs 500 for a sandwich, and Kshs 200 for a soda) and even seat selection (costs Kshs 710 to pick a specific seat that’s tinier than a Probox as per @themacharia).

 - Children: On FastJet international routes, children aged less than 12 years are not allowed to travel unaccompanied.
 But on JamboJet domestic, this is allowed at a fee and the child must be met by a parent/Guardian within 20 minutes after arrival or additional fees will be charged.